 An experiment such as this would generally be arranged as a grid during sample processing and acquisition (perhaps in a plate or tube rack).
 The image below illustrates this point and indicates that the experiment would yield eight unique files after acquisition.

-Each file sits at the intersection of three general dimensions of experiment variables: Patient, Dose, and Time point.
+Each file sits at the intersection of three general dimensions of experiment variables: Patient, Dose, and Timepoint.
 Each dimension of experiment variable has attributes associated with it.
-For example, the "time points" dimension could have attributes of "15 minutes" and "30 minutes".
+For example, the "timepoints" dimension could have attributes of "15 minutes" and "30 minutes".
 A dimension is generic whereas an attribute is a specific permutation of an experimental variable.
 In Cytobank, these attributes are called Sample Tags.

-Annotating your data with Sample Tags is how you bring the information about an experiment into Cytobank, and it is done by a simple process:
+Annotating your data with Sample Tags is how you bring the information about an experiment into a Cytobank experiment, and it is done by a simple process:

-2) Choose your dimensions.
-Within an Experiment, choose which Sample Tags dimensions present in Cytobank make the most sense for your experiment.
-For the example in this article, we will use "Doses", "Timepoints", and "Individuals".
-Note that there is no "Patients" dimension specifically, but Individuals still works:
+2) Add your dimensions.
+Within an Experiment, add Sample Tags dimensions that are appropriate for your experiment.
+For the example in this article, we will use "Doses", "Timepoints", and "Individuals."
+You can also add a customized dimension as shown below.